-If you're planning a weekend getaway in Albuquerque, make sure you read our 5 top travel tips below and let us know how you liked the city!
+If you're planning a weekend getaway in Albuquerque, make sure you read our 5 top travel tips on how to best explore all of the things to do in Albuquerque below and let us know how you liked the city!

 1) Water and sunscreen.

 As Albuquerque gets 310 days of sun a year and is located in the desert, days can get very hot.
-Make sure you always carry enough water and sunscreen with you.
+Make sure you always carry enough water and sunscreen with you for all of the fun things to do in Albuquerque.
 We know this may seem a bit boring, and there are signs saying so everywhere, but we really mean it!
-It reached 100F (38C) during our trip!
+It reached 100 F (38 C) during our trip!